graybealski/cf-conventions-work/FAQ.md

 You ask for a new standard name by sending an email to the [CF-Metadata Mailing List](http://mailman.cgd.ucar.edu/pipermail/cf-metadata/).
 You should sign up to the mailing list before sending your email, so you can follow the discussion of your request.

 In the email specify the following for each standard name you want to request:
-* its name
+* its name,
-* its description
+* its description, and
-* its canonical units
+* its canonical units.

 Use other examples from the Standard Names table to model your request, or review past requests in the mail list archives.